What No One Tells You About Happily Ever After.

 In his twenties, he was that chef.
 National press.
 Magazine spreads.
 Zagat.
 Best-of lists.
 “Chef of the Year” at 25.
 He led four-star teams and fed people who showed up with security details and motorcades.

+We still have the photos: Denzel, Shirley MacLaine, the Bushes, Larry King…the list goes on.
 And while he’s proud of it, he never leads with it.
 That season of life shaped him, but it never defined him.

 He knows what pressure and perfectionism can do to your soul.
 He knows how to stay calm when everything’s on fire.
 And he brought that same ethic into the life we’ve built, where the pace is slower but the stakes are just as high.

-When we ran off to Italy for our private “weddingmoon,” we promised we’d come back for our tenth anniversary, which is tomorrow.
+When we ran off to Italy for our private “weddingmoon,” we promised we’d go back there for our tenth anniversary, which is tomorrow.
 The day after our wedding, someone took our photo on the Terrace of Infinity, the same place I'd once seen in a photo that felt more like a calling than a destination.
 Once I shared that dream with him, it stopped being mine and became ours.

 But life happened and we’ve got schedules, budgets, hearings, kids.
-We’re not on the Amalfi Coast, we’re in the weeds.
+We’re not on the Amalfi Coast; we’re in the weeds.

 Maybe we’ll make it back for our twentieth.